Edimax

-Edimax Technology Co., Ltd. (訊舟科技股份有限公司) is a Taiwan-based company specializing in the design, development, and manufacture of a diverse range of networking solutions, including wireless routers, access points, switches, and related hardware.
+Edimax Technology Co., Ltd. (訊舟科技股份有限公司) is a Taiwanese networking hardware manufacturer.
 It also operates in the telephone and telegraph apparatus sector.
 Founded in 1986 and headquartered in Taipei, Edimax serves both home users and small-to-medium businesses (SMBs) worldwide.
 The company has been publicly traded on the Taiwan Stock Exchange since 2001.

 History

 Edimax Technology was founded in June 1986 in Taipei, Taiwan, originally under the name Edimax International Co., Ltd. The company initially focused on manufacturing and selling computer peripherals, interface cards, controllers, and keyboards.By the mid-1990s, Edimax had transitioned to focus on networking technology and added research and development functions to support this sector.
 In 1995, the company adopted its current name, Edimax Technology Co., Ltd., and began marketing products under its own Edimax brand.

 In the late 1990s and 2000s, Edimax expanded internationally by establishing branch offices and subsidiaries across North America, Europe, and Asia.